-The vector drawing tools in Coreldraw are very well designed, regardless of what keyboard shortcuts you use to access them.
-You can create vector paths in countless different ways, and the tools available for manipulating them and adjusting them are easily among the best I’ve worked with, but the most interesting has to be LiveSketch.
+The vector drawing tools in CorelDRAW are very well designed, regardless of what keyboard shortcuts you use to access them.
+You can create vector paths in countless different ways, and the tools available for manipulating them and adjusting them are easily among the best I’ve worked with, but LiveSketch is one of the most interesting.

-Overall the page layout tools are quite good, and cover almost anything you might need for creating a single or multi-page document.
+Overall, the page layout tools are quite good and cover almost anything you might need for creating a single or multi-page document.
 It would be nice to be able to see work with all of your pages at once, but CorelDRAW forces you to switch between pages by using the tabs along the bottom of the Page Layout workspace.
-Using the pages listed in the object manager as navigation would also be a nice addition, but this is more of an issue with speed than with capability.
+Using the pages listed in the Objects docker as a navigation system would also be a nice addition, but this is more of an issue with speed than with capability.

-CorelDRAW 2017 is extremely capable at all of the tasks it performs, whether you’re creating a new illustration or designing a new book.
-The vector drawing tools are among the best I’ve ever used, and the LiveSketch tool has some very interesting capabilities for touch-based hardware.
+CorelDRAW is extremely capable of all of the tasks it performs, whether you’re creating a new illustration or designing a new book.
+The vector drawing tools are among the best I’ve ever used, PowerTRACE has finally made bitmap tracing a practical reality, and the LiveSketch tool has some very interesting capabilities for touch-based hardware.
 The typography tools could use a bit of improvement, but that’s not enough of an issue to warrant even a half-point reduction in this otherwise excellent program.

 Corel provides excellent support for its products through its range of informative help within the program itself, as well as a thorough online guide and troubleshooting help.
-Unfortunately, aside from some out of date tutorials on Lynda.com, there isn’t a great deal of other help available.
-Even Amazon only has 4 books listed on the subject, and the only English book is for a previous version.
+Unfortunately, aside from a Udemy course and a few random online tutorials, there isn’t a great deal of third-party help available.
+Even Amazon only has a few books listed on the subject, and many of them are not in English.

 Adobe Illustrator (Windows/Mac)

-Illustrator might be the oldest vector drawing program that’s still available today, as it was first released in 1987.
+Adobe Illustrator might be the oldest vector drawing program that’s still available today, as it was first released in 1987.
 It’s also got an excellent set of drawing and layout tools, and its control of typography is a bit more precise than what’s available in CorelDRAW (it also doesn’t try to charge extra for simple things like ‘Fit Objects to Path’).
 It does lag a bit behind in terms of freehand sketching and drawing tools, though, so you may want to look elsewhere if that’s your goal.
-Available as part of a Creative Cloud monthly subscription from Adobe for $19.99 USD, or as part of the complete Adobe Creative Cloud suite of programs for $49.99 per month.

 Serif Affinity Designer (Windows/Mac)

-Serif has been shaking up the digital arts world with its excellent programs that are set to compete directly with Adobe and Corel offerings.
-Affinity Designer was the first effort in this area, and it’s a great balance of power and affordability at just $49.99 for a perpetual license.
+Serif has been shaking up the digital art world with its excellent programs that are set to compete directly with Adobe and Corel offerings.
+Affinity Designer was the first effort in this area, and it’s a great balance of power and affordability.
 It doesn’t offer the same type of freehand drawing options as CorelDRAW, but it’s still an excellent option for vector work of all kinds.

 If you’re looking for a more affordable vector editing program than any of these others, look no further.
-Inkscape is open source and completely free, although it has been in development for over a decade without even reaching version 1.0.
+Inkscape is open source and completely free, although it has been in development for over a decade and just reached version 1.3.
 It’s hard to argue with the price, though, and it’s one of the only options available for Linux users without requiring a virtual machine.